charliehartono/cv/Charlie Hartono.md

 **Strategic Partnerships Advisor – Ministry of Education, Culture, Research and Technology**
 Oct 2022 – Present
-Voluntarily establishing robust connections between the private sector and the Ministry to catalyze innovative partnerships for Indonesian Education.
+Voluntarily establishing robust connections between C-levels in the private sector and the Ministry to catalyze innovative partnerships for the Kampus Merdeka program.

 **U-Report Global Country Support – UNICEF New York**
 Sep 2021 – Aug 2022